Welcome to Carbonfibershafts.com!

 In terms of deflection, we all know that all CF shafts delivery less squirt and better accuracy and it is like splitting hairs to compare data, at the end of the day ALL CF shafts are a different animal with features that allow you to be more consistent and hopefully more accurate if you follow the laws of physics and have good form and stroke.
 Ball speed and ball control are key yet we find that most people pick up the CF shafts and just play better.
 Call it placebo effect or call it voodoo, just don’t call it a waste of money as I have not had to do maintenance or deal with wood problems of the past and seeing my accuracy and numbers go up is simply the proof in the pudding.

 The big news is that there are more NEW carbon fiber shaft products available now and we have not received ALL of the new products from ALL of the new manufacturers.
-I have UPDATED versions of first generation shafts and I have personally tested and have played with them first hand so I have much to share!!
+I have UPDATED versions of first generation shafts on the respective shaft pages within our site and I have personally tested and have played with them first hand so I have much to share!!
 We are also adding CARBON FIBER CORE technology wood shaft products that we have reviewed such as the following:

 NEW POST (8/10/21)